tombensve/tombensve.github.io/_posts/2018-11-03-The_horrors_of_being_a_JetBrains_Customer.md

 I've been very satisfied with JetBrains customer service for a long time also, but something have clearly happened both on the developer side and customer side.
 A clear degradation.

-My YouTrack subscription and my IDEA subscription were comming to a renewal point, and I had to change payment method due to a new credit card.
-Now on account.jetbrains.com, my IDEA and YouTrack where on different payment methods and I wanted to join them to the same which was far from clear how to do.
-I had a lot of communication with JetBrains support.
-There were problems both getting them to use the same payment method and updating the card info in the payment method.
-It took several rounds to make this at least seemingly happen.
-It was JetBrains support that helped me get this right and they ensured me it now was correct.
+I had a subscription of both IDEA and YouTrack.
+Now I don't have either, and it is entierly the fault of JetBrains.

-Then suddenly I got a mail about my YouTrack expiring and that I needed a payment method.
-I now only had one and it should be the payment method of both tools.
-I did get a bit angry at them when this came shortly after we fixed this, and I wrote them about it.
-They actually called me back on my phone and ensured me that everything was OK!
+JetBrains made some change in how to handle payments and I was forced to update to new "payment methods".
+It was not completely obvoius after having setup a new credit card payment method, how to connect this to the products.
+It took me several attempts through their support.
+I suspect that JetBrains have lost a lot of employees and hired new support staff that really does not speak Englsih very well.
+I did get a lot of idiot answers that had no relation to the question.
+It was a real fight to get them to understand the problem, and then to figure out how to solve it.
+But after a lot of mail conversations there were finally my credit card payment method assigned to both IDEA and YouTrack.
+That is at least what they told me.
+It also looked like it when logged in on account.jetbrains.com.

-Now I'm locked out of YouTrack, and my IDEA license has also expired without a possibility to renew, and that is not possible with YouTrack either since it is completely gone from my account.
-So this resulted in new mail conversations where I have to admit to being really, really angry!
-This has been grossly incompetently handled by the "JetBrains", whose name now feels laughable.
+Rather shortly after this I got a mail saying my YouTrack subscription was reaching renewal time and did not have a payment method!
+This made me quite upset after the very recent pain of getting this resolved.
+I got really angry at them, and told them that they needed to fix this.
+This resulted in someone from JetBrains calling me on the phone and ensuring me that everything was OK and the the renewal would be fine.

-It was not I, but JetBrains that put me in this position.
-I have really tried to resolve this, and JetBrains have confirmed that everything is OK, and then I’m locked out for not paying when there is a perfectly valid payment method on my account.
+Now, after the renewal time has passsed I'm standing without a renewal and are locked out of YouTrack.
+My account.jetbrains.com now contains a very old perpetual licence and a fresh, just expired ToolBox subscription that for some reason have no renewal option.
+YouTrack is completely gone from my account.

-This is of course not acceptable behavior for any business that actually wants to have customers.
-I suspect that the "jet" brains have reached a level of arrogance that makes them believe that they can treat customers in any way and still keep them.
-Very unfortunately they might be right.
-They are competing with a commercial product against 2 open source products, and theirs is the most popular one!
-I’ll give them that.
-But treating their customers like crap must have an effect in the end.
-JetBrains are in need of serious competition!
+I did everything I possibly could to avoid this from happening.
+This is 100% JetBrains fault!

-Unfortunately I cannot just go to the JB store an purchase a new IDEA license.
-That will start me over att full price!
-It wasn't me, but JetBrains that let my subsription run out.
-There is a very valid payment method on my account.
-That their own home written systems doesn't work is entirely their fault.
-I'm also still locked out of YouTrack and can't do anything about it this being a saturday and JetBrains apparently have 0 people on the support during weekends.
+Since I've been a longtime user of IDEA I had a long time customer price.
+Placing a new order for IDEA license will make it quite much more expensive.
+JetBrains seriously does not appreciate customers!